East Renfrewshire: Geography

 East Renfrewshire covers an area to the south and south-west of Glasgow.
 Many of the district's settlements are classed as part of the Greater Glasgow urban area for statistical purposes.
+The largest of these, in terms of population, are Newton Mearns, Barrhead, Giffnock and Clarkston.
 The area becomes more rural away from the Glasgow urban area with areas of moorland and numerous small lochs, many of which have been turned into reservoirs.
 The moors include part of the Whitelee Wind Farm.

-A 2011 survey showed that 41% of Scotland's Jewish population lived in East Renfrewshire, making up 2.4% of the area's population.

 The area is divided into eleven community council areas, all of which have community councils: